Multiprecision complex numbers#

 class mppp::complex::re_cref#

-reference wrapper for the real part of acomplex
+constreference wrapper for the real part of acomplex.After construction from a

 complex c{1, 2}; { // Place the re_cref object in a new scope // in order to minimise its lifetime. complex::re_cref re{c}; // We can use 're' as-if it was a pointer // to an mppp::real. std::cout << "The real part of c is " << *re << '\n'; std::cout << "Is the real part of c one? " << re->is_one() << '\n'; }